MicrosoftDocs/fabric-docs/docs/data-factory/connector-overview.md

 # Connector overview

+Data Factory in [!INCLUDE [product-name](../includes/product-name.md)] offers a rich set of connectors that allow you to connect to different types of data stores.
+You can take advantage of those connectors to transform data in dataflows or move a PB-level of dataset with high-scale in a data pipeline.

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.
 Refer to [Azure Data Factory documentation](/azure/data-factory/) for the service in Azure.

-[!INCLUDE [product-name](../includes/product-name.md)] Project - Data Factory offers a rich set of connectors that allow you to connect to different types of data stores.
-You can take advantage of those connectors to transform data in dataflows or move a PB-level of dataset with high-scale in a data pipeline.

 ## Supported data connectors in dataflows